-• Torsional vibration and fatigue life analysis are not exact sciences that can be performed by just anybody.
-The importance of the skill, judgment, and experience of the analyst should never be underestimated.
+• Torsional vibration analysis, fatigue life analysis, and strain gauge testing are not exact sciences that can be performed by just anybody.
+The importance of the skill, judgment, and experience of the engineer involved should never be underestimated.

 REFERENCES

 - Anwar, I. and Colsher, R., 1979, "Computerized Time Transient Torsional Analysis of Power Trains," ASME Paper 79-DET-74. - Banantine, J. A., Comer, J. J., and Handrock, J. L., 1990, Fundamentals of Metal Fatigue Analysis, Englewood Cliffs, New Jersey: Prentice Hall. - Bogacz, R., Irretier, H., and Szolc, T., 1990, "Analysis of Transient Torsional Vibrations in the Rotor Machine Using a Hybrid Model," Proceedings of the Third International Conference on Rotordynamics, IFToMM, Lyon, France, pp. 207-211.